BelegCufea/CompassHUD/ReadMe.md

 ### TODO (maybe, if there is a demand)

-- Marker for "Quest Offers"
+- Marker for "Quest Offers" (if it is even possible)
 - More textures
     - *You can use your own.
 It has to be 2048x16, has 720 degrees starting from N and be in BLP or TGA fromat (look at `CompassHUD.tga` at Media folder).
 Just put it somewhere in Interface\Addons folder (don't put it in any addon folder as it may be deleted when updating that addon) in SavedVariables put* `CompassTextureTexture = [[Interface\Addons\]] .. {your texture name},` *just after line* `["PositionX"]` ... *of your profile.*